Problem guide

 • format: Display type of statement, can be md (Markdown) or pdf.

 • type: Advanced type of statement, this is an experimental new feature.
-Should be llm (for AI translated statements), short (for short variants of statements).
+Should be llm (for AI translated statements), short (for short variants of statements) or editorial (for editorials associated with the problem.
+Note that we will NOT accept editorial PDFs that contain multiple problems, please split them if possible or contact admins for help).

 Attachments of the following formats are considered special if their exec checkbox is toggled: